Temperament: Friendly but independent, laid back, good-natured

 Charles de Gaulle and the writer Colette both owned Chartreux cats.

 The Chartreux is a medium to large sized cat with a solid, muscular body.
-The legs are short and finely boned.
-The breed has jokingly been referred to as a potato on toothpicks.
+Legs are short and slender with one breeder referring to them as a ‘potato on toothpicks‘.

 The blue/grey short coat is thick and woolly, the coat should not sit flat on the body.